Want to pick up a bargain? Need some cheap retail therapy? Make a beeline for Headingley, where you’ll find a treasure trove of charity shops.

 Sue Ryder, Wheatfields Hospice, Grove Road, Headingley, Leeds, West Yorkshire, LS6 2AE.

 British Heart Foundation

-Let’s start at the top of Headingley at the British Heart Foundation.
+Next up, take a short walk to the top of the centre of Headingley for the British Heart Foundation.
 This is a small shop, but it’s absolutely jam-packed.
 Scour the racks at the front where you can pick up a range of vintage menswear and womenswear, or have a look on the shelves which are awash with shoes, bags and vintage homeware.
 It’s also a great shout if you’re looking for a new novel or album with huge piles of CDs, records and books at the rear.
 Don’t forget to check the secret little room in the back – here you’ll find all the latest donations that others might not have discovered yet.

 British Heart Foundation, Arndale Centre, 28 Otley Road, Leeds, West Yorkshire, LS6 2UE.

 The Samaritans of Leeds Charity Shop